BetweenWalls/Journey/README.md

 * useful bases for runewords are shown
 * useful magic items such as +3 Warcries 'BO sticks' or those with 4+ to any skill are shown
 * identified relics show their tier
+* individual names for unidentified unique/set items (enabled)

 ### Examples of optional features:
-* individual names for unidentified unique/set items
 * all individual skills shown
 * unwanted merchant items hidden to assist with 'shopping'
 * all crafting ingredients with more descriptive recipes